 Being "up-stream side sealing", the valve can bleed out the trapped fluid in the body cavity when the valve's in fully open or fully closed position.
-The fluid is intercepted by seats on up-stream and downstream side.
+The fluid is intercepted by seats on the up-stream and down-stream side.
 Bleeding the dirty fluid periodically can reduce damage of the sealing surface and prolong the service life of the valve.
-Once the integrity of the cavity is ensured, the upper stem seal may be replaced under working pressure.
-However, this depends on the size and class as designs vary.
-Also prime the stem sealant nipple with emergency sealant before attempting to replace the upper seal.